potassco/clorm/docs/clorm/quickstart.rst

 Using the Data Model to Generate Solutions
 ------------------------------------------

-Once the data model has been defined it can be used to instantiate facts that are asserted to, or extract from, the ASP solver.
-In particular, it will be used to dynamically add the facts that make up a problem instance, and then to extract and print the *models* that correspond to solutions to the problem.
+Once the data model has been defined it can be used to instantiate facts that are asserted to, or extracted from, the ASP solver.
+In particular, it will be used to dynamically add the facts that make up a problem instance, and then to extract and print the *models* that correspond to problem solutions.

 First, the :class:`~clorm.clingo.Control` object needs to be created and initialised, and the static problem domain encoding must be loaded.